In this Agreement, the following words are defined:

 g. “writing” or “written” will include fax and e-mail unless otherwise stated.

 a.
-The service provided will be an executive transport service, carried out in executive saloons and executive people carriers/MPVs.
+The service provided will be an executive transport service, carried out in executive saloons and executive people carriers/MPVs, unless communicated to you otherwise.

 b.
 Drivers will always be smartly presented when performing the services.